Competitive STEM challenges with drones

-A Tournament of Drones is a competition where teams will simulate real life drone use cases.
+A Tournament of Drones is a competition where teams will challenge themselves to solve real-life problems with drones.

-This one day event sees teams race through an obstacle course, become a rescue drone in an emergency situation, and use their coding and problem solving skills in a simulated beyond visual line of sight (BVLOS) scenario.
+This one-day event sees teams race through an obstacle course to dock their spaceship, become a rescue drone in an emergency situation, and use their coding and problem-solving skills in a simulated beyond visual line of sight (BVLOS) scenario.

-For many schools, running a Tournament of Drones at the end of the year is the opportunity to bring all the skills they’ve learnt throughout the year into one fun and engaging event.
+For many schools, running a Tournament of Drones at the end of the year is the opportunity to bring all the skills they’ve learnt into one fun and engaging event.

 When it comes to running a Tournament of Drones, there is a fair bit of organisation involved, but She Maps, have done all the hard work for you and created the Ultimate Tournament of Drones Pack!

 What is in the Tournament of Drones Resource pack?